 The Treaty on the Prohibition of Nuclear Weapons has clear references to and implications for human rights law and practice.
-Preambular paragraph 8 reaffirms "the need for all States at all times to comply with applicable international law, including international humanitarian law and international human rights law."
-The most relevant rights concern from a nuclear weapons attack is the right to life.
-Other relevant rights concerns include the prohibition of inhuman and degrading treatment, the right to a home and to property, as well as rights violations resulting from nuclear weapons testing.
+Preambular paragraph 8 reaffirms "the need for all States at all times to comply with applicable international law, including international humanitarian law and international human rights law" The most relevant rights concern from a nuclear weapons attack is the right to life, other relevant rights concerns include the prohibition of inhuman and degrading treatment, the right to a home and to property, as well as rights violations resulting from nuclear weapons testing.

-ICAN notes with appreciation that New Zealand was among the co-sponsors of the UN General Assembly resolution in 2016 that established the mandate for nations to negotiate the UN Treaty on the Prohibition of Nuclear weapons, participated in the negotiation of the Treaty, and voted in favour of its adoption on 7 July 2017.
-New Zealand signed the Treaty on 20 September 2017.
+ICAN notes with appreciation that Dominica voted in favour of the UN General Assembly resolution in 2016 that established the mandate for nations to negotiate the UN Treaty on the Prohibition of Nuclear weapons.

-ICAN recommends that New Zealand ratifies the UN Treaty on the Prohibition of Nuclear Weapons as a matter of international urgency.
+ICAN recommends that Dominica signs and ratifies the UN Treaty on the Prohibition of Nuclear Weapons as a matter of international urgency.